Paarl Wine Route

 From a distance, you see the Afrikaans Language Monument on top of a glistening granite outcrop from which this historic town, the third oldest in South Africa, gets its name (meaning "pearl").

-The Paarl Wine Route, renowned for its rich, full-bodied, spicy red wines and crisp white wines, is the second-oldest wine route in the country.
-The area is best known for the quality of its shiraz, chenin blanc, chardonnay and pinotage, with viognier and mourvédre increasingly well regarded.
+The Paarl Wine Route, renowned for its rich, full-bodied, spicy red and crisp white wines, is the second oldest in the country.
+The area is best known for the quality of its shiraz, the climate particularly favouring this variety.

 Paarl has played an important role in the establishment of the wine industry with the establishment of KWV, the first commercial wine cellar, dating back to 1918, and the introduction of cold fermentation to promote wine quality in 1937 by the then owner of Nederburg, Johann Georg Graue (a viticulturist, brewer and tea specialist).
 In 1975 the Nederburg Auction of Rare Cape Wines came about when Günter Brözel introduced noble late harvest wines.
 His legendary dessert wine, Edelkeur, is still offered exclusively at this annual auction.

 More recently, Paarl also made headlines with the first bottling of viognier, a Bordeaux blend and nouvelle in South Africa.
 On the international front Paarl is home to the first white pinotage, pinotage-fortified dessert wine and the first wine blend of tempranillo, tannat and tinta amarella.